perlin-network/noise/README.md

 // Set the cryptographic keys used for your network.
 builder.SetKeys(keys)

-// ... add plugins or set anymore options here.
+// ... add plugins or set any more options here.

 // Build the network.
 net, err := builder.Build()